Graduate students in the Department of English draw on a number of sources to fund their studies.

 Master's students are allowed to receive the Ontario Graduate Scholarship for a maximum of two years.
 The award is available during either one or both of the first two academic years (12-month periods) of a master’s degree program, but not after the second year.
 OGS awards are subject to a lifetime maximum of six years per student.
 In addition, OGS guidelines restrict students to a lifetime maximum of six (6) years of government-funded awards and prohibit students from holding an OGS and another government-funded award concurrently.

-Doctoral students may receive the scholarship for a maximum of four years, and are subject to a lifetime maximum of six years per student.
+Doctoral students may receive the scholarship for a maximum of four years, and are limited to a lifetime maximum of six years per student.
 In addition, OGS guidelines restrict students to a lifetime maximum of six (6) years of government-funded awards and prohibit students from holding an OGS and another government-funded award concurrently.

 Applications for awards at the provincial level are primarily for citizens or permanent residents of Canada residing in Ontario, who are either already enrolled in, or are about to enter, a graduate degree program full-time, and who study or plan to study at a university in Ontario.

-However, a small number of awards are available to visa students.
+However, a small number of awards are available to international (visa) students.
 Applicants holding or who will be holding a student visa are eligible to apply following the same application process and internal deadlines set by their current or proposed graduate unit.
 Graduate units will select and forward a limited number of applications to the School of Graduate Studies to compete in a centralized adjudication of visa-student applications.

 Applicants are usually notified about the result of their application by mid-April.